MarcelSimon/MigrateGitlabToGogs/README.md

 # Migration utility for moving from Gitlab to Gogs / Gitea

-This tools provides an automated way to copy whole namespaces from Gitlab to Gogs / Gitea.
+This tools provides an automated way to copy all repositories in a namespaces from Gitlab to Gogs / Gitea.
 All tags and branches are copied.
-Organizations are supported as well.
+Organizations in Gogs are supported as well.

 ## Usage